Plan before landing

 Coverage suggestions for people who want fewer surprises on unfamiliar trips.

-Less like a library, more like a departure desk
+Less like a library, more like a departure plan

 Leave with the booking checks, departure setup, and landing priorities clear enough to choose the next page without opening ten tabs.